 We spent nearly two months testing the Vivint home security system and found it to be the best option currently on the market today.

 The slight downside is that the higher quality comes with a steeper price.
 Vivint is more expensive than competing professionally installed systems—although not by much even when compared to DIY solutions with less quality.
-Fortunately, you can spread the payments over 42 or 60 months with zero interest.
+Fortunately, you can spread the payments over 42 to 60 months with zero interest.
 Vivint also allows you to pay off equipment costs in a lump sum to reduce monthly bills and avoid getting locked into a long-term contract.

 With that said, take a look at our full review of the service below, from ordering, to installation, to functionality and more to see how it all works.